luntta/luntta.github.io/src/notes/design-after-the-ai-panic.md

 What AI can't yet do is understand the *why* behind design decisions.
 It can't navigate the tradeoff between onboarding simplicity and power-user efficiency when both matter and you can't have both.
 It doesn't know that your particular user group has low digital literacy, or that a regulatory context makes certain data collection flows non-viable, or that the previous version of this feature failed because users didn't trust the system enough to enter their information.
 It produces plausible interfaces based on information it has and it uses.

-The gap between a "screen that looks good and right" and a "product that works great" is where product designers either prove their value or they don't.
+The gap between a "interface that looks good and right" and a "product that works great" is where product designers either prove their value or they don't.
 And the designers who prove it are the ones whose real skill has always been problem-solving, systems thinking, and user-centricity.
 The interface is just an artifact of that thinking.
 If your value begins and ends with the pixels, then yes, you might be in trouble.

 ## Service design: where complexity is the moat